-Contraction of the second TOATING whit the life OPERATIONAL DELIVERABLES 2020/21 2021/22 2022/23 2023/24 KPIS SCP ALIGNMEN PINCHOS BAN Finalise and implement City Property Management Framework ~ ✓ ~ √ Vacancy rate %.Revenue by month.% of organisations satisfied with lease terms. to be heated UrbanDepot Review trends in participation across all existing clubs and codes. ~ ✓ ~ √ Positive health check outcomes.
+11 2 20 TOATING TO A TO whit DE IN OPERATIONAL DELIVERABLES 2020/21 2021/22 2022/23 2023/24 KPIS SCP ALIGNMENT A REAL PROPERTY OF THE PROPERT PINCHOS BAN Finalise and implement City Property Management Framework ✓ ✓ ~ ~ Vacancy rate %.Revenue by month.% of organisations satisfied with lease terms.
+No be Heated UrbanDepot Review trends in participation across all existing clubs and codes. ✓ ✓ ✓ ~ Positive health check outcomes.
 Ongoing health and review of clubs as they recover from COVID-19.
-MARKETIN IG & PARTN ERSHIPS Major event funding review in 2021/22. ~ - - - Event attendees reflect intended outcomes.Return on investment based on event funding rational.
-ULS & LE Implement Innovate RAP. ✓ - - - • Successful delivery of all actions within the plan.
-Asset Based Community Development embedded in the organisation. ~ ✓ ✓ Community champions database developed.
-8 8 8 8 Our objective Our values Strategic outcome Align public art and cultural projects with Place Plans. - ~ ~ • Art outcomes are defined by Place and delivered in line with the tone of the area.
-Devery Control of the second is community focus ar and engaging content. that guide delivery of our service objective are leadership, innovation, collaboration and integrity. our community is aware of what we are doing and how we are meeting our goals.
+MARKETIN G &amp; PARTNE RSHIPS Major event funding review in 2021/22. ~ Event attendees reflect intended outcomes.Return on investment based on event funding rational.
+ULS C LESS Implement Innovate RAP. ✓ - - - • Successful delivery of all actions within the plan.
+Asset Based Community Development embedded in the organisation. ✓ ~ ✓ • Community champions database developed.
+8 8 8 8 • Our objective Our values Strategic outcome 5 Align public art and cultural projects with Place Plans. - - ✓ ✓ • Art outcomes are defined by Place and delivered in line with the tone of the area.
+Lange of the second sec is community focus an nd engaging content. that guide delivery of our service objective are leadership, innovation, collaboration and integrity. our community is aware of what we are doing and how we are meeting our goals.
 Grow and identify opportunity for the Lightbox Laneway Gallery. \$5,000 \$5,100 \$25,553 \$26,064 5 exhibitions a year.
 Number of visitations to gallery.
-(Provou Devertion Key Partners ners, community groups, community user groups, business community nmunity, local school communities, young people 12 - 25, young peop Community Consultation tools managed effectively and reviewed every two years. ~ ~ ~ ~ Number of community members aware of the Imagine Vincent site.Number of non-contentious engagements.
-Key Functions ayers, wider community, visitors, park users, developers, LBGTQI+ and Website development aligns to best practice online tools. ~ ~ ~ Number of hours of down time for the website each month.
-Number of website pages that haven't been reviewed in 18 months deleted.
+(The second seco Key Partners t partners, community groups, community user groups, business co community, local school communities, young people 12 - 25, young Community Consultation tools managed effectively and reviewed every two years. ✓ ✓ ~ ~ Number of community members aware of the Imagine Vincent site.Number of non-contentious engagements.
+Rey Farthers tepayers, wider community, visitors, park users, developers, LBGT( • Number of hours of down time for the website each month.
+Key Functions Website development aligns to best practice online tools. ¥ - Number of website pages that haven't been reviewed in 18 months deleted.
 Websites align to accessibility standards.
-Community facility management Ensuring that facilities and groups have the support and intrastructure to grow and support the community. he community. ¢ 40,000 £40.000 ¢F1 470 ¢50.500 • Number of citizenship ceremonies held that align to the guidelines.
+Community facility management Ensuring that facilities and d groups have the support and infrastructure to grow and support t the community. ¢ 40,000 .
+AE4 470 4 50 500 Number of citizenship ceremonies held that align to the guidelines.
 Project communications Consistent use of City style guide and writing style across all City tools and projects.
-Annual civic functions calendar. \$49,000 \$49,980 \$51,479 \$52,509 • Number of residents on the waiting list to become citizens is kept under 100 people. come
+Annual civic functions calendar. \$49,000 \$49,980 \$51,479 \$52,509 Number of residents on the waiting list to become citizens is kept under 100 people. me